abranjith/pybrowser/readthedocs/source/index.rst

    :maxdepth: 2
    :caption: Contents:

+.. warning:: Please note that if you are switching from previous version (``0.0.1``) to latest (``0.1.0``), there have been some significant changes and also some new features.
+Refer release notes in `github <https://github.com/abranjith/pybrowser/blob/master/README.md>`_ to know more before upgrading.

 **About the project**
 *********************
 **pybrowser** is an attempt to simplify browser automation designed keeping end user in mind.
 Here